piesieomane/NOTE-TAKING-APP/README.md

 # Description the project.

-This is a simple CRUD app that allows users to create, read, update and delete users.
-The app is built with React, Node, Express and Postgresql.
+This is a simple CRUD app that allows users to create, read, update and delete notes.
+The app is built with React, Node, Express and MySql.

 ## Built With